-So goes the memorable dynamic exchange between Tom Cruise and Jack Nicholson in the 1992 movie A Few Good Men.
-We, at least most of us, sympathize with Cruise’s character as he pushes relentlessly, risking his reputation and career in, pursuit of the truth.
-But do we really want the truth?
+So goes the memorable exchange between Tom Cruise and Jack Nicholson in the 1992 movie A Few Good Men.
+We, at least most of us, sympathize with Cruise’s character, a hotshot attorney, going face-to-face with the hard-core lifer Colonel Nathan R. Jessep (Nicholson).
+Cruise is relentless in his pursuit of the truth, risking his reputation and career, challenging the “system.”
+Pushed to the limit by the young buck, the testy Jessep throws down the gauntlet; Do we really want the truth?

 Aristotle was smart, a legendary genius.
 But he was wrong about one thing.

 The wise old Greek philosopher taught that heavier objects fall faster than lighter ones.
 In the context of his day, this “observation” seemed obvious.
 Aristotle attributed the speed of a falling object to its proportional weight, with heavier objects falling faster than lighter ones.

 Galileo, and the advancement of science, proved that wrong.
 We now know that the equivalence principle proves all objects fall at the same rate within a gravitational field.
 Aristotle was big time wrong.
 Such overthrows of science, certainly not trivial, are powerful course changers.
 Armed with scientific principles, it is an expectation that science, both at the periphery and the core, finds itself challenging a many conventional and accepted thoughts.
 In fact, right now, in a classroom somewhere in the world, a student is preparing to challenge some formula, doctrine, or axiom.
 Armed with a theory and solid research, this dedicated scholar might just create a power struggle between what was once assumed to be true, and what has become clearer and course altering.